Halloween in Salem: Exploring Real Life Hocus Pocus Filming Locations

 The old Phillips Elementary School where the high school scenes were shot has been closed for many years (it shut down a year before Hocus Pocus filming began).
-You will quickly notice the scenes from the movie where the exterior shot of the school was shown.
-In addition, the scene where Allison returns Max’s phone number was shot in Salem Common, which is a beautiful area just adjacent to the school.
+The exterior will look familiar.
+In addition, the scene where Allison returns Max’s phone number shot in Salem Common, which is a beautiful area just adjacent to the school.

 Location: 283 Derby Street, Salem, MA 01970